 It did not trouble John that the people turned to Jesus.
 He rejoiced that they saw the Redeemer.
 But it did trouble him that many people did not believe the Lord's testimony.
-He left this warning not only for his disciples, but also for us: "He who believes in the Son of God has everlasting life; and he who does not believe the Son shall not see life, but the wrath of God abides on him" (John 3:36).
+He left this warning not only does not believe the Son shall not see life, but the wrath of God abides on him" (John 3:36).
+Qı Questions 1.

-3:36).
 What did Jesus and His disciples do when they came to the land of Judea?
 (John 3:22) 2.
 What was the name of the area where John baptized?
 (John 3:23) 3.
 What horrible thing had not yet happened to John?
 (John 3:24) 4.
 With whom did John's disciples dispute about purification?
 (John 3:25)